 Ready Readers is based on the Teaching the Classics approach to reading, which involves working with stories at or below a student's reading level.
 While the volumes in this series are appropriate to the reading level of a specific age group, they can be applied to grades at their reading level and up.

-Interested in purchasing discussion notes for individual works of literature?
-Our teacher guides are available for purchase a la carte inside our Pelican Society.
+Interested in FREE discussion notes for individual works of literature?
+Our entire library of teacher guides is available for download inside the Pelican Society.
 Select "Join Pelican Society" to learn about more about our member benefits.